prodxcloud/.github/profile/README.md

 Agent Control v1.0 by prodxcloud
 <img width="1913" height="902" alt="image" src="https://github.com/user-attachments/assets/9720e3fd-3fc4-4d4f-9ba6-41247e26fb4c" />

-prodxcloud is a multi-cloud platform engineered for teams that need reliable provisioning, governance, and automation across AWS, Azure, GitHub, GitLab, and on-premises OpenClaws environments.
+prodxcloud is a multi-cloud platform engineered for teams that need reliable provisioning, governance, and automation across AWS, Azure, GitHub, GitLab, and on-premises VxAIs environments.
 We streamline delivery with opinionated blueprints, policy-driven guardrails, and Git-native workflows so you can ship faster without sacrificing control.

 ## 🚀 Platform at a Glance
-- **Multi-cloud by default:** Seamless orchestration for AWS, Azure, and OpenClaws-based private clouds.
+- **Multi-cloud by default:** Seamless orchestration for AWS, Azure, and VxAIs-based private clouds.
 - **Git-native delivery:** First-class integrations with GitHub and GitLab for CI/CD, approvals, and audit trails.
 - **Provisioning automation:** Reusable IaC blueprints, environment vending, and drift detection.
 - **Secure & governed:** Policy controls, secrets management, and least-privilege access baked in.